 It is imperative that parent contact information be up-to-date so they can be easily contactable if their child is sick and needs to go home or there is a medical emergency.

 Following Workplace, Health & Safety guidelines all medication (clearly labelled with the student's name and in the original packaging) needs to be delivered to our school office.
 The parent or guardian is asked to complete a Medical Authority Form to allow the administration of medication each year.
-Non-prescribed medications, for example Panadol, must have a prescription by a doctor/chemist if it is to be administered by staff.
-Otherwise they should not be brought to school.
+If there are severe or extenuating circumstances related to storage of medication, alternative arrangements are to be made in consultation with the school Principal.

-All children are required to wear the school hat when participating in any outdoor activities (PE Lessons, Daily Fitness Activities and Play).
+All children are required to wear the school hat when participating in any outdoor activities (PE Lessons, daily fitness activities and play).
 Children without a correct hat will remain seated in the undercover area of the school.
-To view our current SunSmart Policy simply click on the desired link below:

 are asked to advise the school at the earliest opportunity when their child has